 Just because you've gotten an e-mail from a well-known company or have seen an ad for an item on social media, doesn't mean that the sender, website or embedded links are legitimate.
 Many scams involve fraudsters setting up fake websites to mask themselves as a reputable company – when really, it's an attempt to gain your credit card details or sell you something that isn't as advertised.

-One common COVID-19 scam involves phony websites selling fake Clorox and Lysol and even offering vaccines.
+One common COVID-19 scam involves phony websites selling fake Clorox and Lysol2 and even offering vaccines.
 In some versions of this scam, you don't get anything at all but in others, you get sent fake versions of the products – which could be dangerous.
+Also be cautious of text messages, emails or calls related to Canada Emergency Response Benefit (CERB) or Canada Emergency Student Benefit (CESB) repayment.

 - Does the website look poorly designed?
 Does it have broken links?